emmarod1996/Emma_portfolio/README.md

 # ![](https://github.com/emmarod1996/Emma_portfolio/blob/main/images/plot_4.png)

 # [Project 2: Individual household electric power consumption](https://github.com/emmarod1996/GCD_Project_Course)
-Analisis of the measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years. it could be analized what was the change of the power consumption in 4 years, besides in what weekday the global active power is higher.
+Analysis of the measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years. it could be analized what was the change of the power consumption in 4 years, besides in what weekday the global active power is higher.